Koteswararao2574/employee-attendance-system/README.md

 ## Support

-For support, email [your-email] or open an issue in the repository.
+For support, email koteswaraonandikolu@gmail.com or open an issue in the repository.

 2. Backend Setup
 cd backendnpm install
 Create a .env file in the backend directory:
 MONGODB_URI=mongodb://localhost:27017/attendance-system# OR for MongoDB Atlas:# MONGODB_URI=mongodb+srv://username:password@cluster.mongodb.net/attendance-systemJWT_SECRET=your-secret-key-herePORT=5000FRONTEND_URL=http://localhost:5173

 3. Frontend Setup
 cd frontendnpm install
 Create a .env file in the frontend directory (if needed):